-Join Renaldo Lawrence for an in-depth discussion in this video Using multimedia to reach students, part of Creating Multimedia Learning.
+Join Renaldo Lawrence for an in-depth discussion in this video Using multimedia to reach students, part of Teaching Techniques: Creating Multimedia Learning.

 - Through the use of multimedia content we can cover all the learning styles, which gives students the opportunity to engage and retain the information.
 There are three learning styles.
 They are visual, kinesthetic, and auditory.
 It's essential that we include each learning style in our teaching, helping us to ensure that we are supporting all the types of learners within our classroom.
 Let's look at ways we can use multimedia in each learning style.

 First, let's talk about visual learners.
 Ways to reach this learning style is through the use of images, videos, and websites such as YouTube and Vimeo.
 Try to use the methods the students use to engage themselves during their leisure time.
 Such as watching videos on YouTube.
 I think that it's essential that we enter the student's world instead of always asking them to come into ours.
 So, as an example would be creating a video with a transcript.

 They could watch the video and then read the text, which will reach them visually.
 Adding the transcript element also gives them the opportunity to help improve their literacy skills.
 Sometimes without them even know that they're doing so.
 Now, kinesthetic learners.
 Kinesthetic learners like hands on experience.
 For these students, come up with some sort of project or task.
 Especially a collaborative one.
 Use text, audio, or and video instructions to let students know what is required for their task.

 At the end of the instructions, have the students carry out a task.
 Try to make it some type of collaborative task where the students have to get others' opinons and come up with a conclusion based on the facts each have read.
 Finally, auditory learners.
 Using audio is important because it gives us the chance to have all the instructions available, and there's never any doubt about what's required.
 I use audio to record full lessons, starter tasks, main tasks, and plenaries.